 What does it include

-The current study, completed in 1Q2020, begins with updated global sulfur supply and demand fundamentals and prices and new outlets for sulfur to deal with the impending global sulfur glut.
+The current study, completed in 1Q 2022, begins with updated global sulfur supply and demand fundamentals and prices and new outlets for sulfur to deal with rising sulfur production due to the IMO's 0.5%-sulfur bunker fuel spec and rising processing of medium and heavy sour crudes.

 The study also includes extensive discussions of plant operations and practices that identify valuable operating experiences and daily trouble-shooting techniques shared by veteran refining professionals around the world.
-A recent key knowledge shows the use of a machine learning (ML)-based predictive maintenance solution for SRUs.
+Recent key knowledge include a case study from CS Combustion Solutions for retrofitting the thermal stage of a SRU and a method of controlling the main air blower of the Claus unit within the SRU to boost the SRU's overall energy efficiency while also reducing capital and operating costs from Howden.

 To plot future sulfur plant directions, the study gathers and reviews the latest patent applications and research papers regarding refinery sulfur plant technology, including simultaneous removal of CO2 and sulfur compounds in acid gas removal units; novel absorbent materials for acid gas removal; Claus processes with multiple reactors and/or reaction zones; tailgas treating processes for improving the rate of sulfur recovery; novel catalysts for both Claus and tailgas treating applications; sulfur degasification improvements; and more.